scouten/ericscouten.travel/content/2022/10-08+louisiana-mississippi/07-two-mississippis/index.md

 bounds = {sw = [29.237, -90.086], ne = [30.346, -89.144]}
 cover = "es-4425-153"
 cover_cdn_key = "img/v1/2022/10/es-4425-153"
+cover_alt = "A calm bay at sunset with the sun low near the horizon casting a golden reflection across rippling water, silhouetted piers stretching along the shore, and a faint moon visible in the deep blue sky; a small American flag flies at right."
 +++

 Our agenda for this day was perhaps a bit too ambitious.
 We departed New Orleans mid-morning, explored the Mississippi Delta region a bit, and then met some friends of mine from Washington who now live in the Gulf Coast of Mississippi State.
 The plan worked ... but just barely.